-Cynthia Sanborn is Director at the Research Center at the Universidad del Pacífico (CIUP) and Professor of Political Science at the same university.
-She is lead researcher on the ESID Politics of natural resources project in Peru.
+Cynthia Sanborn is Vice President for Research at the Universidad del Pacífico (CIUP) and Professor of Political Science at the same university.
+She is lead researcher on the ESID Politics of Natural Resources project in Peru.

 Cynthia has written and edited articles and books on issues related to politics and development in Latin America, including work on corporate social responsibility and the extractive industries, and on Chinese investment in Peru and the Andes.